-The April, 2014, meeting of the Potomac Geophysical Society will be held April 17th at the Fort Myer Officers’ Club in Arlington, VA (http://www.jbmhhmwr.com/index/Maps_and_Directions.html) in the Glassed-in room in the Fife and Drum (main dining room).
+The May, 2014, meeting of the Potomac Geophysical Society will be held May 15th at the Fort Myer Officers’ Club in Arlington, VA (http://www.jbmhhmwr.com/index/Maps_and_Directions.html) in the Glassed-in room in the Fife and Drum (main dining room).

-Reception at 6:00.
-Order Dinner at 7:00.
-Talk at 8:30 PM.
-Please note that the meal orders will be taken at 7:00.
-Allow 15 minutes for security entering Ft.
-Myer as all civilian vehicles are searched.
-To ensure access to and from Fort Myer use the Hatfield Gate, open 24 hours a day (http://www.jbmhhmwr.com/index/Maps_and_Directions.html).
+Gate, open 24 hours a day (http://www.jbmhhmwr.com/index/Maps_and_Directions.html).
 Reservations are not necessary, however, we need a head count, so, if you wish to attend dinner ($25), please inform Bob Fraser at 540-888-3001540-888-3001 or via E-mail at email@example.com.If you wish, please feel free to attend the talk without dinner.
 Non-members and guests are welcome.
 Visit the PGS web site at http://www.potomacgeophysical.com for new meeting announcements, etc. Please send changes of address or email firstname.lastname@example.org.